The following article was written by J. Rachel West, Vice President and Marketing & Events Manager at Westminster Business Consultants (WBC).

-For example, our Marketing and Events department decided to go 100% plastic free at our events, and our Law department started using apps that grow trees when in use.
-We have even started a company wide initiative that all consultants have access to departmental meetings via Microsoft Teams to cut down on transportation pollution.
+For example, our Marketing and Events department decided to go 100% plastic-free at our events, and our Law department started using apps that grow trees when in use.
+We have even started a company-wide initiative that all consultants have access to departmental meetings via Microsoft Teams to cut down on transportation pollution.

 While we were creating our #WBCGoesGreen campaign, our partners, Junior ISIT, were also in the process of starting a similar movement in their Junior Enterprise.
 After a few emails back and forth, we finally had a call to discuss the opportunities for each of our JEs to go green.
 Sometime within the first call, the idea for a series of green events emerged.
 The first event of the series was going to be called “MeGoGreen” a play on words with the French word Mégo meaning cigarette butts, and English saying Me Go Green (not perfect English but it did the trick).

-We decided that both of our JEs would have a two hour timeframe to collect as many cigarette butts and litter as they could!
+We decided that both of our JEs would have a two-hour timeframe to collect as many cigarette butts and litter as they could!
 And just like that, the event was born and our cross Europe green movement had started.

-From the beginning we knew that we wanted to clean up cigarette butts since they are the most littered item and the one that seems to be causing the most damage.
+From the beginning, we knew that we wanted to clean up cigarette butts since they are the most littered item and the one that seems to be causing the most damage.
 They are so small that they look like food for some animals, they are polluting the oceans, and they take decades to decompose (Dangerfield, 2018).
 Plus, since we are both in major cities we knew that this was an issue that would be more prevalent than other littered items.

 We decided that the best way to get people excited about the event would be to make it a friendly competition.
 We had everyone join as teams to see who could collect the most cigarette butts and litter.
-We picked a designated area and a time which worked best for everyone considering the time difference and sunset.
+We picked a designated area and a time that worked best for everyone considering the time difference and sunset.
 We were lucky enough to have the executive board from Junior Enterprises Europe be the panel of judges to ensure that each winner was picked fairly.
 Moreover, they sent each winning team in London and in Paris a certificate from the event!

 WBC decided early on to reach out for help with this event since, at the time, we were unfamiliar with the steps that were needed to make sure that this event could even take place.
-We reached out to the University of Westminster’s Environmental Society to see if they could help us logistically and on the day of the clean up.
-They were a fantastic support for us and got us in contact with CleanUp UK, a local charity helping communities in London combat the litter problem.
-CleanUp UK came out to the event and provided safety equipment, a permit from the borough, tools to use during the event, and a member of staff to assist us in anyway during the event.
+We reached out to the University of Westminster’s Environmental Society to see if they could help us logistically and on the day of the cleanup.
+They were fantastic support for us and got us in contact with CleanUp UK, a local charity helping communities in London combat the litter problem.
+CleanUp UK came out to the event and provided safety equipment, a permit from the borough, tools to use during the event, and a member of staff to assist us in any way during the event.

 We promptly started the event at 13:00 in London and 14:00 in Paris.
-The teams worked hard during the two hour timeframe, cleaning up all kinds of litter from newspapers, bottles, to tons of cigarette butts.
+The teams worked hard during the two-hour timeframe, cleaning up all kinds of litter from newspapers, bottles, to tons of cigarette butts.

 It would seem like you would clean one spot for 10 minutes, walk away, and when you would look back there would be new items.
 We were shocked to find in one corner of a tree over 10 cigarette butts, just in one corner!